x6d8f4a/osprey/docs/source/getting-started/control-assistant-part2-channel-finder.rst

 Step 3: Semantic Channel Finding Pipelines
 ==========================================

+.. admonition:: Academic Reference
+   :class: seealso

+   For a comprehensive theoretical framework and analysis of semantic channel finding in complex experimental infrastructure, see Hellert et al. (2025), "From Natural Language to Control Signals: A Conceptual Framework for Semantic Channel Finding in Complex Experimental Infrastructure," available on `arXiv:2512.18779 <https://arxiv.org/abs/2512.18779>`_.

 **The Core Challenge: Bridging Human Language and Control System Addresses**

 Control systems at scientific facilities present a fundamental communication gap: operators and physicists think in terms of physical concepts ("beam current," "terminal voltage," "ion pump pressure"), while control systems use technical addresses (``SR01C___DCCT1_AM00``, ``TMVST``, ``IP41Pressure``).
 This gap becomes critical in large facilities with thousands to hundreds of thousands of channels—manually looking up addresses is impractical, and exact string matching fails because users don't know the precise naming conventions.